-Have you ever tried to drag a file to your Mac’s Trash, only to receive an error message?
+Have you ever tried to drag a file to your Mac’s Bin, only to receive an error message?
 Maybe the file is in use, locked, or you don’t have permission to edit the file in question.
-Here we cover all the ways you can delete files on your Mac that won’t delete and refuse to get in the bin.
+Here we cover all the ways you can delete files on your Mac that won’t delete and refuse to be moved to the bin.

 You cannot delete a file if an application is using it!
 If your Mac is displaying the “file in use” error, you need to figure out which application has a hold over the file and close that application.

 If you only have a handful of applications open, this may be as simple as shuffling through the various application windows.
-Alternatively, you can see a list of all active applications in the “Force Quit” window:
+Alternatively, you can see a list of all active applications in the “Force Quit” window, as shown below:

 2. Select “Force Quit.”

-You can now review all the applications that are running on your Mac.
+You can now review all the apps that are running on your Mac.

 Once you’ve closed the offending application, try deleting the file again.
 It should now vanish without any issue!